-.
-In the temple Ayanar is depicted in the sitting posture.
-His two wives Paranai and Pudkalai are seen on his both sides.
+Aiyanar Temples are located at the peripheries of rural villages in Tamil Nadu.
 The inhabitants of the villages have an annual festival in his honour, usually after the harvest.

-Aiyanar is worshipped in non-agamic manner and is associated with sacrificial offerings of pure vegetarian items.
+Aiyanar is worshipped in non-agamic manner and is associated with sacrificial offerings of non- vegetarian items.
 Aiyanar is worshipped in open surroundings.
 This worship represents a non-Vedic form of adoration.
 The priests who conduct his pujas are non-Brahmins.
 The priests belong to the potter community.